-Our law firm recently learned that FBI is treating many of its non-supervisory and non-managerial Investigative Specialists (GS-1801), Surveillance Specialists (GS-1801), and Intelligence Analysts (GS-0132), Staff Operations Specialists (GS-0301) and a variety of other positions as exempt from the overtime provisions of the Fair Labor Standards Act (FLSA).
+Our law firm recently learned that FBI is treating many of its non-supervisory and non-managerial Investigative Specialists (GS-1801), Surveillance Specialists (GS-1801), Intelligence Analysts (GS-0132), Staff Operations Specialists (GS-0301) and a variety of other positions as exempt from the overtime provisions of the Fair Labor Standards Act (FLSA).
 We believe this is unlawful and that many employees in these job categories have likely not received the full amount of pay they are due.

 Some of the specific FLSA pay violations include, but are not limited to:

 - Paying employees for overtime at less than time and one-half their regular rate